Textbook Buying Tips

 Textbooks now account for nearly three-fourths of the cost at community colleges and about one quarter the cost at public universities, according to the Government Accountability Office.
 A major cause of recent price hikes has been the bundling of enhancements such as CD-ROMs and other instructional supplements.

 The most cost-effective approach may be to buy the textbooks used, maintain them in the best condition, then sell them back when finished.
 For example, you might purchase a used edition of The Art of Public Speaking for $28.98 at Half.com and then sell it back for $17.88 to another merchant - end cost will be $11.10 (not counting shipping.)

 It's important to always use textbook ISBN numbers to maintain the accuracy of your price comparison searches.
 Using the unique ISBN instead of the author or title will result in speedier searches that are 100 percent accurate.
-(The ISBN is the 10 or 13 digit number on the back of the textbook, which includes the publisher's name, the publisher's geographic location, and the book edition.)
+(The ISBN is the 10 or 13 digit number on the back of the textbook, usually printed above or below a barcode, which includes the publisher's name, the publisher's geographic location, and the book edition.)
 Without the specific ISBN you may end up buying the wrong edition of the textbook, the study guide instead of the text, or even the wrong book (carrying the same title.)

 Before comparison shopping for the best price on textbooks, check to see if you can get them for free.
 List in hand, try searching online at sites like BookBooN, FlatWorldKnowledge, and TextbookRevolution.

 You can also check into borrowing textbooks from your college library, but try to visit early before the semester starts.
 Browse the library's catalog for books that are required (some may be available to check out, while others may be restricted to in-library usage).